rlugojr/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Median total steps per day: 10765"
 ```

-*There is a very slight difference between the Mean and Median which represents a bit of a skew.*
+*There is a very slight difference between the Mean and Median which represents a slight skew.*

 ##Question 2: What is the average daily activity pattern?

-Make a data.frame for mean steps taken per interval across all days
+Create a subset from the original dataset, minus the incomplete observations, and group the subset by interval, calculating the average of the number of steps in each interval.
+The result is  a dataset with interval and meanSteps, across all date values.
+Date is not a grouping in this set, it is ignored in order to focus on the relationship of the interval and average of the number of steps.

 ```r